Artboard-crmland-personal-01

 Why We Chose It:

-Covve is a personal CRM that boasts many AI-driven features, such as auto-reminders of who to contact and when, notifications when you’re losing touch with certain contacts, and sophisticated proprietary technology and external sources to find and suggest information for your contacts.
-The platform’s unique AI-powered News Engine notifies you of news pieces that might affect your contacts so that you can be the first to reach out.
+Covve is a free personal CRM that boasts many AI-driven features, such as auto-reminders of who to contact and when, notifications when you’re losing touch with certain contacts, and sophisticated proprietary technology and external sources to find and suggest information for your contacts.
+The platform’s unique AI-powered News Engine notifies you of news pieces that might affect your contacts so you can be the first to reach out.

 Pros: